Physical Therapist Assistant - Student Learning Outcomes

 - Communicate verbally and non-verbally with the patient, the physical therapist, health care delivery personnel, and others in an effective, appropriate, and capable manner.

-- Recognize individual and cultural differences and respond appropriately in all aspects of physical therapy services.
+- Recognize individual differences, values, preferences, and expressed needs and respond appropriately in all aspects of physical therapy services.

 - Exhibit conduct that reflects practice standards that are legal and ethical.

 - Communicate an understanding of the plan of care developed by the physical therapist to achieve short- and long-term goals and intended outcomes.